 - A. A conflict of interest, or at least an appearance of impropriety, exists when the interests, investments, outside employment or personal enterprises of the employee or a member of his or her immediate family could compromise the employee's duty of loyalty, or otherwise conflict with, or appear to conflict with his or her job performance, objectivity, impartiality or ability to make fair business decisions in the best interest of the Agencies.
 A conflict of interest may arise in any situation in which an Agency employee, agent or member of the Boards of Directors is in a position where he or she could use his or her contacts or position in the Agencies to advance the private business or financial interests of the employee or his or her immediate family, whether or not at the expense of the Agencies.
 An Agency employee, agents and members of the Boards of Directors may also have a conflict of interest if called upon to make a decision concerning a person or entity that the employee, agent or member worked for during the previous twelve months. - B. An Agency employee, agent or member of the Boards of Directors who has a conflict of interest shall not participate in the making of any decision or contract in which the Agency employee, agent or member has a financial interest.
 Any Agency employee, agent or member of the Boards of Directors with such a conflict of interest must disqualify himself or herself from making, participating in the making, or in any way attempting to use his or her official position to influence the Agency decision in which he or she knows, or has reason to know, that he or she has a financial interest.
-An Agency employee, agent or member of the Boards of Directors should also disqualify himself or herself from participating in an Agency decision where the Agency employee, agent or member of the Boards of Directors does not have a disqualifying financial interest, but where the making of the decision will have some other significant effect on the employee, agent or member, or a member of his or her immediate family. - C. Any Agency employee, agent or member of the Boards of Directors who may have a conflict of interest as described in paragraphs A or B relative to a prospective contractor, subcontractor, bidder or contract, or any other Agency decision or issue, at the earliest possible time, must advise his or her supervisor of the possible conflict of interest.
+An Agency employee, agent or member of the Boards of Directors should also disqualify himself or herself from participating in an Agency decision where the Agency employee, agent or member of the Boards of Directors does not have a disqualifying financial interest, but where the making of the decision will have some other significant effect, distinguishable from the public, on the employee, agent or member, or a member of his or her immediate family.
+In the event that multiple Directors are otherwise required to recuse themselves from participating in the making of any contract or decision due to the limitations in this Appendix G, the rule of necessity and/or the exception for Legally Required Participation, as applicable, shall apply, and the minimum number of Directors shall be permitted to participate and vote on the contract or decision, subject to the applicable limitations in Government Code Section 1090 and the Political Reform Act.

-D. Upon request, the Agencies' General Counsel shall advise the CEO or designee whether it is appropriate for the Agency employee, agent or member of the Boards of Directors to participate in a decision involving a possible conflict of interest.
-Whether a conflict of interest exists will be determined in accordance with applicable state, federal and local laws and regulations.
+- C. Any Agency employee, agent or member of the Boards of Directors who may have a conflict of interest as described in paragraphs A or B relative to a prospective contractor, subcontractor, bidder or contract, or any other Agency decision or issue, at the earliest possible time, must advise his or her supervisor of the possible conflict of interest. - D. Upon request, the Agencies' General Counsel shall advise the CEO or designee whether it is appropriate for the Agency employee, agent or member of the Boards of Directors to participate in a decision involving a possible conflict of interest.
+Whether a conflict of interest exists will be determined in accordance with applicable state, federal and local laws and regulations and this Appendix G.